abhsrivastava/AstyanaxScala/README.md

-# Sample application to query cassandra using Astyanax library
+# Sample Scala application to query cassandra using Astyanax library

 ## install the cassandra image using